ilyannn/intent-classifier-nli/README.md

 We have 1 failure,
 but otherwise the classification results are, as expected, the same.
 Our service has an average request time of 0.5 seconds and a throughput of 6 requests per second.

-One could improve the throughput by batching the requests using a message queue and performing an inference on a GPU instance.
+One could improve the throughput by performing an inference on a GPU instance
+(we get about 100 requests per second on a NVIDIA 3090 card even with a naive implementation) and batching the requests using a message queue.

 ## Building the Model